Meet the Paramedics

 I am extremely fortunate to return to work for the charity again (having been here as a HEMS Paramedic previously) this time as one of the Clinical Managers having spent several years as the programme lead for SECAmbs Critical Care Paramedic programme.

-I have had sixteen years experience working in NHS ambulance services and prior to that have worked as a Registered Nurse, mainly in Accident and Emergency and Acute Medical settings both in the UK and Australia.
+I have had sixteen years of experience working in NHS ambulance services and prior to that have worked as a Registered Nurse, mainly in Accident and Emergency and Acute Medical settings both in the UK and Australia.
 I was fortunate to be selected to train as a Nurse whilst serving as a Combat Medical Technician in 1990.

-As the Assistant Director of Operations for the charity I believe in constantly striving to improve the service through robust education, training and development of all staff and in striving to match and exceed international best practice whenever possible.
+As the Assistant Director of Operations for the charity, I believe in constantly striving to improve the service through robust education, training and development of all staff and in striving to match and exceed international best practice whenever possible.

 I am married with two children, keen on the great outdoors, and feel privileged to be part of an organisation that is totally committed to putting the patient at the heart of everything that we do.